yanghoon/obsidian-workspace/Resources/Database/Database Basic.md

 * merge : combine multiple segments as one

 SSTable (Sorted-String Table)
-* Segment file that sorte
+* Segment file that have sorted entries by key and

 LSM Tree (Log-Structured Merge-Tree)